maxnachlinger/transducers-talk/README.md

 `reducerFn` takes in an initial value and an input, and reduces them to a single value and returns it (a pretty fancy way of describing `Array.push`).

-Now let's refactor our `filterer` and `mapper` to accept in a reducing function.
+Now let's refactor our `filterer` and `mapper` to accept a reducing function.

 ```javascript
 const filterer = (filteringFn) => (reducingFn) => (initialValue, input) => {